Creating and Managing Alerts¶

 Use the fields on the General tab to provide information about the alert:

-- Enter the name of the alert in the Name field.
+- Enter the name of the alert in the Alert name field.

 - Use the controls in the Interval box to specify how often the alert should confirm if the alert conditions are satisfied.
 Use the Minutes selector to specify an interval value.
 Use the Default switch to set or reset the Minutes value to the default (recommended) value for the selected template.